mohit01-10/mohit01-10/README.md

 ###

 <h3 align='left'>
- Engineer, interested in building softwares, platforms, anything that does something, human psychology and working with great people who share same brain cells.
+ An Engineer, interested in building softwares, platforms, anything that does something, human psychology and working with great people who share same brain cells.
 </h3>

 ###